scala-loci/scala-loci/README.md

 ## Getting ScalaLoci

-1. Enable support for macro annotations in your `build.sbt`
+1. Enable support for macro annotations in your `build.sbt`:

    * for Scala 2.13